Teodora is a bilingual writer and translator. She is the author of two books, a poetry volume, and a collection of short stories.

 Michel Foucault discovered that, in the 17th century, philosophers were particularly interested in the connection between body and mind.
 This is possible due to the existence of passions, which commence in the mind and trigger action.
 The madness of passions troubled both flesh and spirit.
 Melancholy and hysteria were most likely to affect passionate men and women.
-Ophelia is, indeed full of passion that eventually dissolves into irrationality.
-Shakespeare condemned the excess of lust, with respect to the Puritan tradition.
+Ophelia is indeed full of passion that eventually dissolves into irrationality.
+Shakespeare condemned the excess of lust with respect to the Puritan tradition.
 He considered that carnal desires were the cause of madness.
 Ophelia’s death is a troubling response to madness in the world of men.
-She knows that her chastity is of no value to any men and cannot live with that thought.
+She knows that her chastity is of no value to any man, and she cannot live with that thought.

 Melancholy and Love